rvloenhout/DSS_Master_Thesis/README.md

 The main goal of the thesis was to predict commercial flight delays in the U.S. using machine and deep learning models.
 A overview image can be found below that displays the diferent fases, methods and steps used in this project.
 The files are organized based on the colours of each fase.
+A current work in progress is to apply the methods on an hourly weather dataset instead of a daily one.

 ![alt text](https://github.com/rvloenhout/DSS_Master_Thesis/blob/main/Methods_overview.png?raw=true)

+The raw and processed data used for this thesis can be found on Kaggle using this [link](https://kaggle.com/datasets/b44226fc36a5951445ddde1525d4600e100a1031cd29ea7400d9bffe9f8587fa).

 ## Thesis abstract